ScrierOne/Assorted-Adjustments/README.md

 ### HLAs accessible from level 21

-Different from the Tweaks Anthology component in that this one gives HLAs to *all classes* starting from level 21, whereas Tweaks Anthology delays them to 21 for those classes that would have gotten them earlier.
-Relevant for single-class Rogues, who normally get their first HLA at level 24 and would thus miss out on three HLAs.
+Different from the Tweaks Anthology component in that this one *sets* HLAs to start from level 21 for all classes, whereas Tweaks Anthology *delays* them to 21 for those classes that would have otherwise gotten them earlier.
+This is relevant for single-class Rogues, who normally get their first HLA at level 24 and would thus miss out on three abilities when the above component is installed.

 ### Berserker Enrage disables spellcasting